rbiggs/chocolatechip-ui/documentation/waml.markdown

 	<spinner></spinner>

 You would then init the spinner using the $.UISpinner method while passing in the arguments for the spinner.
 See the documentation on Chui.js and the Tutorial on spinners for more information about how to initialize a spinner.

+##Tag: popover

+This tag is used to create the typical iPad modal interface widget.
+You create a popover with $.UIPopover.
+Then you can fill it with the content you need by using Element.insert.
+You show and hide it with $.UIPopover.show and $.UIPopover.hide.
+A popover can contain navigational lists for your iPad app, an action list to toggle the visible contents in a splitview's detail pane, or action buttons or specialized tools to modify or interact with the content in the detail pane.
+By default, when the user touches anywhere outside the popover, it gets dispelled which doing anything.
+However, you can also dispel the popover when the user interacts with an action list, action button or other event.